‹ Back to New at Amity Blog

 Key Takeaways

-1. Training for managers is crucial for success.
+1. Training for managers is essential for improving performance, engagement, and organisational impact.

-2. Skills like leadership , communication and emotional intelligence, delegation and conflict management are essential.
+2. Skills in leadership, emotional intelligence, delegation, communicating well and conflict management are necessary.

 1. Strengthening Leadership Capabilities